Tryouts /Assessments

 Tryouts are typically held once a year in April or May for acceptance into programs that start in July.
 Based on space availability in the program, coaches may conduct tryouts throughout the season.

-We look forward to ‘tumbling’ with you and your child into a fun-filled, disciplined, and spirited gymnastics journey in the competitive side of the sport!
+We look forward to ‘tumbling’ with you and your child into a fun-filled, disciplined, and spirited gymnastics journey in the competitive side of sport!

 Please email/call for any additional questions: admin@richmondgymnastics.com